 - " Learn from your boss about what he/she specifically expects you to get done and how success will be measured so that you can effectively cascade that to your team.
-Make sure you find common ground about these expectations and put them in writing. - " Leaders transitioning in the current climate should push for an explicit conversation with their boss about how the context and priorities for the role have changed due to the pandemic.
+Make sure you find common ground about these expectations and put them in writing. - " Leaders transitioning in the current climate should push for an explicit conversation with their boss about how the context and priorities for the role have changed due to the crisis.
 Have there been layoffs?
 Are people feeling too stretched?
 Do they have too much time on their hands?
 Has the crisis made it possible to accelerate planned changes to certain processes or ways of working? - " Think about how you introduce yourself to the team.
 Be candid about who you are, what motivates and excites you about this opportunity, what they can expect from you and what you hope the team can accomplish together.
-Spencer Stuart can offer valuable assistance in crafting a well-structured, facilitated team session as a great way to jump start your entrance. - " Continue to share your leadership philosophy to set the tone for your change agenda and align with your team on important norms and behaviors. - " Engage in one-on-one meetings and pose key questions in order to ensure your strategic agenda reflects the institutional knowledge, insights and perspectives of your team.
-Ask questions like: - What are the top five most important things to preserve about the company and why? - What are the top three things we need to change in our people approach and function and why? - What should we change in the department?
+Spencer Stuart can offer valuable assistance in crafting a well-structured, facilitated team session as a great way to jump start your entrance. - " Continue to share your leadership philosophy to set the tone for your change agenda and align with your team on important norms and behaviors.

+- What are the top five most important things to preserve about the company and why? - What are the top three things we need to change in our marketing approach and function and why? - What should we change in the department?
 What about in your specific area? - What do you most hope I do?
-If I could change one thing for you, what would be most important? - What are you most concerned I might do? - What advice do you have for me?
+If I could change one thing for you, what would be most important?

+- What advice do you have for me?

-Point 3 - Shape your HR team
+Point 3 - Shape your marketing team

-- " Use your one-on-one meetings with team members to quickly determine whether you have a strong enough team to reach your aspirations.
-Establishing a strong team is the best first step one can take towards implementing and executing the strategic agenda. - " Strive for a diverse team, including people from underrepresented groups, that matches the company's challenges.
-Remember that diverse teams have been shown to yield better results. - Determine what motivates each individual on your team and uncover if they are spending their time in ways that make best use of their abilities.
+- " Use your one-on-one meetings to quickly determine if you have the expertise required to drive customer experience, consumer insights, CRM, social media, data & analytics, etc. - " Strive for a diverse team, including people from underrepresented groups, that matches the company's challenges.
+Remember that diverse teams yield better results! - Determine what motivates each individual on your team and uncover if they are spending their time in the highest and best use of their abilities.
 And like the conversation with your boss, align on clear expectations with each team member and put them in writing. - " Think about how to shape the interface with your team.
 What is the right cadence of meetings?
 Are there sub teams that you should meet?
 How often should you have one-on-one meetings and what should they cover?
-Do NOT just cut and paste the previous CHRO's approach. - " Be aware of how you show up in the virtual world to make sure your messaging and behavior align.
+Do NOT just cut and paste the previous CMO's approach. - " Be aware of how you show up in the virtual world to make sure your messaging and behavior align.
 Be mindful of your communication style, tone and articulation as people will be less able to read your non-verbal cues on video.